TristanKalvoda/ClojureSpecTaskAnswers/Readme.md

 # Spec Tasks
-This repository contains the spec questions and answers that were given to me
+This repository contains the spec question that were given and their answers The questions and answers are located in `src\mini\playground.clj`